 Conclusions

 Composite analysis has been shown to be an effective means of analyzing ENSO effects at high latitudes, and the new method of using non-events as one portion of the comparison allows for differences between different phases of ENSO, El Niño and La Niña, to be distinguished.
-It is must still be acknowledged that a relatively few number of events have been analyzed due to the quality of reanalysis data for the Southern Hemisphere prior to 1979 being in question (Bromwich and Fogt, 2004).
+It must still be acknowledged that a relatively few number of events have been analyzed due to the quality of reanalysis data for the Southern Hemisphere prior to 1979 being in question (Bromwich and Fogt, 2004).
 Despite the small number of events, a number of conclusions can be drawn from the composite analysis performed.
 As expected, the ABS region remains the primary location of strong teleconnections.
 There also seems to be greater seasonal variance in the signal during La Niña events than El Niño events.
-This is indicated by the consistent late austral summer effect seen in East Antarctica seen both in the surface area temperatures, as well as throughout the upper atmosphere.
+This is indicated by the consistent late austral summer effect in East Antarctica seen both in the surface area temperatures, as well as throughout the upper atmosphere.
 This East Antarctica signal warrants further exploration for mechanisms of changes in the location of teleconnections, as it has largely been viewed as a coupling of ENSO and SAM which may not fully explain the interactions.
 The seasonality of both phases of ENSO, particularly the breakdown of the signal during peak ENSO months also warrants further exploration.

 Acknowledgements